Earlier today I was about to make a delicious cup of hot chocolate for the kids. As I was preparing everything, my oldest turned to me and said:

 To make 3 servings take 3 cups of your choice of milk and warm until you reach the desired temperature for drinking.

-Once warmed, pour into blender with ½ teaspoon of organic vanilla extract, a dash of organic nutmeg, 3-4 tablespoons of organic raw cacao and 4 tablespoons of organic coconut nectar.
+Once warmed, pour into a blender with a ½ teaspoon of organic vanilla extract, a dash of organic nutmeg, 3-4 tablespoons of organic raw cacao and 4 tablespoons of organic coconut nectar.

 Cover the blender and blend for 30 seconds or until all is mixed.